 Adding labels to files

 There are two ways that you can add labels to a file.
 The first is in the list of files, just click on the file's 'Options' button and select 'Edit labels' from the drop down menu.
+You can also add labels to files in bulk.

 Alternatively, you can add labels in the file's detail page by clicking the 'Add labels' link in the 'Options' drop down menu.